Ľudovít Rajter

-Ľudovít Rajter (Rajter Lajos; 30 July 1906 – 6 July 2000) was a Slovak composer and conductor, born in Austria-Hungary.
+Ľudovít Rajter (Rajter Lajos; 30 July 1906 – 6 July 2000) was a Slovak composer and conductor.

 Early life and education

 Rajter's evangelical family had roots among the German-Hungarian and Dutch communities.
 His father was a teacher, cantor, and choral conductor in the Lutheran church.
 Rajter's family migrated from southern Germany to Hungary during the reign of Maria Theresa (1740–1780).
 At the time, the family surname was spelled "Raiter" or "Rayter".
 Rajter's family spoke Hungarian, German, and Slovak.

 Rajter began his musical training with his father, Lajos Rajter Sr. (1880–1945).
 From 1915 to 1920, he studied with Alexander Albrecht at the Musical School for Slovakia (now Academy of Performing Arts in Bratislava).
 From 1924 to 1929, Rajter enrolled at the Academy of Music and Performing Arts in Vienna where he studied cello under Franz Schmidt, composition under Joseph Marx, and conducting under Clemens Krauss and Alexander Wunderer.
 Rajter then served as an assistant to Krauss until 1933.